circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ### Using macOS

-Using the `macos` executor allows you to run your {% comment %} TODO: Job {% endcomment %}build in a macOS environment on a VM (4CPU 8GB RAM).
+Using the `macos` executor allows you to run your job in a macOS environment on a VM (4CPU 8GB RAM).
 You can also specify which version of Xcode should be used.
 See the [Supported Xcode Versions section of the Testing iOS]({{ site.baseurl }}/2.0/testing-ios/#supported-xcode-versions) document for the complete list of version numbers.